Vested-eel/Vestil_internRepo3/react_fundamentals.md

 - In React, state is managed internally by the component.
 If we try to change the state variable directly (for example, `count = count + 1`), React won’t notice the change.
 The value might update in memory, but the component won’t re‑render, so the screen won’t show the new count.

 Using the setter function (`setCount`) tells React that the state has changed.
 React then re‑renders the component and updates the UI automatically.
 This is why we always use `setState` (or `setCount` in this case) instead of modifying the variable directly.

+# Reflection on Lists & User Input

+## What are some common issues when working with lists in React?

+- Forgetting to include a **unique key** for each item when using `.map()` can cause rendering warnings or unexpected behavior.

+- Directly modifying the list instead of using the setter function (`setItems`) prevents React from updating the UI correctly.

+- Adding empty or duplicate items can make the list look messy if not handled properly.

+- Managing state correctly ensures the list updates smoothly and React re-renders as expected.